 Nonmembers please contact firstname.lastname@example.org for the nonmember storage contract and fees.

 Hauling and Storage Rules

-Winter storage is from September 15 through June 15.
+Winter storage is from September 15 through June 1 (a change from June 15).
 Summer storage rates apply from June 16 through September 14.
 Our service entails the hauling, storage and launching of boats at the Harlem Yacht Club.
 A signed contract, proof of insurance, and full payment are required prior to hauling, unless other arrangements are made.
 Copies of the contract, and the storage rules are available below.

 Please note that it is unlawful to sand or scrape fiberglass, bottom paint etc. at the club unless adequate dust control and waste containment are properly used.
-Guidelines to keep your work in compliance with DEC regulations can be found here:
+Please refer to our guidelines to keep your work in compliance with DEC regulations, and Stormwater Compliance Training presentation: